Suzuki method: Viola

-The viola repertoire is in nine volumes, compiled and edited by Doris Preucil.
+The viola method was compiled and edited by Doris Preucil in nine volumes.
 Like the violin repertoire, much of the viola repertoire is drawn from the Baroque period.
-The first 3 volumes have been arranged (or transposed) almost directly from the first 3 violin volumes, and the rest differ significantly as they delve into standard viola literature.
+The first three volumes have been arranged (or transposed) almost directly from the first three violin volumes, and the rest differ significantly as they delve into standard viola literature.
 The viola books introduce shifting and work in higher positions earlier than the violin volumes, in anticipation of viola students being asked to play in ensembles sooner in their studies than violinists, and needing these skills to better handle orchestral or chamber music parts (Preucil, 1985).
-Viola volumes 4-8 include works by Telemann, Casadesus, Bach, Mendelssohn, Vivaldi, Leclair, Hummel, and Bruch.
-Books 1-4 have been recorded on two albums by William Preucil, and the rest are available in separate albums.
+Volumes 4 to 8 include works by Telemann, Casadesus, Bach, Mendelssohn, Vivaldi, Leclair, Hummel, and Bruch.

+The first four volumes have been recorded on two albums by William Preucil, and the rest are available in separate albums.

 Cello

-The cello repertoire is in ten volumes, with some early pieces arranged from the early violin volumes, and the first distinct piece (the second) being "French Folk Song".
-Tsuyoshi Tsutsumi performs volumes 1 through 4.
-Volumes 4-10 contain works by: Vivaldi, Saint-Saëns, Popper, Breval, Goltermann, Squire, Bach, Paradis, Eccles, Fauré, van Goens, Sammartini, Haydn, and Boccherini.
+The cello method is in ten volumes, with some early pieces arranged from the early violin volumes.
+The first piece unique to the cello repertoire is the second overall: "French Folk Song".
+The first four volumes have been performed by Tsuyoshi Tsutsumi.
+Volumes 4 to 10 contain works by composers such as Vivaldi, Saint-Saëns, Popper, Breval, Goltermann, Squire, Bach, Paradis, Eccles, Fauré, van Goens, Sammartini, Haydn and Boccherini.